The language of logic. Natural and artificial languages. For or against artificial languages

 Artistic or aesthetic languages - created for creative and aesthetic pleasure: Quenya.

-Also, the language is created to set up an experiment, for example, to test the Sapir-Whorf hypothesis (that the language spoken by a person limits consciousness, drives it into certain limits).
+Language is also created to set up an experiment, for example, to test the Sapir-Whorf hypothesis (that the language a person speaks limits consciousness, drives it into a certain framework).

 According to their structure, artificial language projects can be divided into the following groups:

-A priori languages - based on logical or empirical classifications of concepts: loglan, lojban, ro, solresol, ifkuil, ilaksh.
+A priori languages - based on logical or empirical classifications of concepts: loglan, lojban, rho, solresol, ifkuil, ilaksh.

-A posteriori languages - languages built mainly on the basis of international vocabulary: interlingua, occidental
+A posteriori languages - languages built primarily on the basis of international vocabulary: Interlingua, Occidental

-Mixed languages - words and word formation are partially borrowed from non-artificial languages, partially created on the basis of artificially invented words and word-formation elements: Volapuk, Ido, Esperanto, Neo.
+Mixed languages - words and word formation are partly borrowed from non-artificial languages, partly created on the basis of artificially invented words and word-formation elements: Volapuk, Ido, Esperanto, Neo.

 basic english